Robert Dudley Best (1892-1984), British businessman and pupil of F. M. Alexander.

 Bill asked one of Robert Best’s favourite questions: ‘Is “use” synonymous with “reaction”?’
 FM said it was.

-Best gave a lecture to STAT in 1964, ‘Technique in Industry’, which is published in The Alexander Journal no. 5, Autumn 1966.
+Robert Best gave a lecture to STAT in 1964, ‘Technique in industry’.

-In the 1940s he worked on an unfinished essay, ‘Conscious Constructive Criticism,’ in which he criticizes dogmatic approaches to the teaching of the Technique.
-Also in the Walter Carrington archives there is some correspondence between Best and teachers of the Technique.
+In the 1940s Robert Best worked on an unfinished essay, ‘Conscious Constructive Criticism,’ in which he criticizes dogmatic approaches to the teaching of the Technique.